 What was it that first called you to join the OneSpirit training?

-I was pulled to ordination from childhood.
+Ordination pulled me from childhood.
 With the path closed to women I wrestled for years.
-I decided to see it as an inner identity, not an outer path.
-So when I heard about the seminary my heart jumped.
-Thanks Lydia Trettis!
-So much called: a path to ordination/ inner-leadership that included women and all other human diversity; a healing approach including heart, mind, body, and relationship; spiritual counselling; the openness to all paths, with names and without; …. and ‘ministry’ (awkward word!) as life.
+I heard about the seminary from Lydia Trettis – we were pouring an urn of boiling water into a pot to make a giant soup at Findhorn (now there’s an oracular moment!) – and my heart leapt.
+So much called: a path to full inner expression and leadership that included women and all other human diversity; an approach including devotion and spiritual counselling; the openness to paths with names and without; …. and ‘ministry’ (awkward word!) as life – with everyone essentially a ‘minister’ (awkward word too!).

 In which year were you ordained?
 2004